Peter K. Chan

 My research lies in the intersection of law and computer science.
 My interest spans a number of areas, including the study of applying advancement in computer science to policy problems, and in devising effective regulations for the safe deployment of new technologies.

-In particular, I have interest in information security, privacy, safety and sustainability of Artificial Intelligence, and the role of Intellectual Property law in safeguarding inventions and respecting the rights of data owners to their data in the use of AI model training.
+In particular, I am interested in information security, privacy, safety and sustainability of AI, and with focus on the role of Intellectual Property law in safeguarding inventions and respecting the data rights during the course of AI model training.

-Working paper.
-Invited short presentation for CSLAW ‘24 (Boston, MA, March 2024) Link
+Invited short presentation for CSLAW ‘24: Symposium on Computer Science and Law (Boston, MA, USA, March 2024)

-Published IMC ’20: Proceedings of the ACM Internet Measurement Conference, October 2020 Link
+Published IMC ‘20: Proceedings of the ACM Internet Measurement Conference (Pittsburgh, PA, USA, online, October 2020)

 Background